-A service order is a mechanism to demonstrate medical necessity for a service and is based upon an assessment of the Member's needs.
+A. A service order is a mechanism to demonstrate medical necessity for a service and is based upon an assessment of the Member's needs.
 A signed service order must be completed by a physician, physician assistant, or nurse practitioner, according to their scope of practice.

-A service order is valid for 12 months.
-Medical necessity must be revisited, and service must be ordered at least annually, based on the date of the original service order.
+B. A service order is valid for 12 months.
+Medical necessity must be revisited, and service must be ordered at least annually, based on the date of the original service order

-A. ALL the following apply to a service order:
+C. ALL the following apply to a service order:

 - 1. Backdating of the service order is not allowed; - 2.
 Each service order must be signed and dated by the authorizing professional and must indicate the date on which the service was ordered; AND - 3.
 A service order must be in place before or on the first day that the service is initially provided, to bill Medicaid for the service.
-Even if the Member is retroactively eligible for Medicaid, the provider cannot bill Medicaid without a valid service order.